maishsk/maishsk.github.io/workshop.md

    ![availability_zones](./workshop-11-02-20/availability_zones.png)
 5. Leave the CIDR blocks and subnet configuration defaults
-6. Choose the key pair that you create in the previous steps
+6. Choose the key pair that you created in the previous steps

    ![key_pair](./workshop-11-02-20/key_pair.png)
 7. For the purpose of this workshop - we will allow access to all IP addresses.
 In real life this should be scoped to the minimum range possible - usually your company's public IP address range.